AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/performance/benchmarks.md

 Performance testing data for the test profile was generated using the <a href="https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/generate-data.html">Performance Toolkit</a>.

 Performance measurements are based on simulated day-to-day store activities for customers and business users.
-The values reflect a close to maximum throughput for each case, but do not reflect unique business models like private sales or flash sales.
+The values reflect a close-to-maximum throughput for each case, but do not reflect unique business models, such as private sales or flash sales.

 - **LUMA Storefront**
   - 3000 concurrent users on storefront
-  - Set to 30% CDN cache hit rate.
+  - Set to 30% CDN cache hit rate

     Effective usage of the cache layer increases the page views number per hour.

 - **GraphQL API**
   - 250 concurrent threads
-  - Set to 0% CDN cache hit rate.
+  - Set to 0% CDN cache hit rate

     Response times significantly improve with a caching layer in front of GraphQL.